minhuyen/intoidi/README.md

     git push origin

-Now you can wait for a while for all dependencies to be downloaded on Openshift app.
-It might through some warnings.
+Now you can wait for a while for all dependencies to be downloaded on Openshift's server.
+It might report some warnings.

 SSH login to openshift application (replace mezzanine with the name of your app)

     rhc ssh mezzanine --ssh="c:\git\bin\ssh.exe"
     cd app-root/repo/wsgi/
-    python rhcmanage.py createdb
+    python manage.py createdb
+    python manage.py migrate

 Check via browser your fresh Mezzanine installation :)